Amsterdam: Music

 Amsterdam's musical culture includes a large collection of songs that treat the city nostalgically and lovingly.
 The 1949 song "Aan de Amsterdamse grachten" ("On the canals of Amsterdam") was performed and recorded by many artists, including John Kraaijkamp Sr.; the best-known version is probably that by Wim Sonneveld (1962).
 In the 1950s Johnny Jordaan rose to fame with "Geef mij maar Amsterdam" ("I prefer Amsterdam"), which praises the city above all others (explicitly Paris); Jordaan sang especially about his own neighbourhood, the Jordaan ("Bij ons in de Jordaan").
 Colleagues and contemporaries of Johnny include Tante Leen and Manke Nelis.
 Another notable Amsterdam song is "Amsterdam" by Jacques Brel (1964).
 A 2011 poll by Amsterdam newspaper Het Parool that Trio Bier's "Oude Wolf" was voted "Amsterdams lijflied".
-Notable Amsterdam bands from the modern era include the Osdorp Posse and The Ex.
+Notable Amsterdam bands from the modern era include the Osdorp Posse and the Ex.

 AFAS Live (formerly known as the Heineken Music Hall) is a concert hall located near the Johan Cruyff Arena (known as the Amsterdam Arena until 2018).
 Its main purpose is to serve as a podium for pop concerts for big audiences.
 Many famous international artists have performed there.
 Two other notable venues, Paradiso and the Melkweg are located near the Leidseplein.
-Both focus on broad programming, ranging from indie rock to hip hop, R&B, and other popular genres.
-Other more subcultural music venues are OCCII, OT301, De Nieuwe Anita, Winston Kingdom, and Zaal 100.
+Both focus on broad programming, ranging from indie rock to hip-hop, R&B, and other popular genres.
+Other subcultural music venues are OCCII, OT301, De Nieuwe Anita, Winston Kingdom, and Zaal 100.
 Jazz has a strong following in Amsterdam, with the Bimhuis being the premier venue.
 In 2012, Ziggo Dome was opened, also near Amsterdam Arena, a state-of-the-art indoor music arena.